Melina-Singh/PracticeCode/README.md

-This repo includes all the practice codes
+This repo includes all the basic practice codes